Acethu/Project-Euler/README.md

 ]
 ```

-You can also pack Widgets horizontally, like this:
+You can also pack Widgets horizontally like this:
 ```python
 layout = [
     [Text("My Text"), Input()],